 The sun is a centre-point of Aboriginal and Torres Strait Islander cultures across Australia.
-Featured on the Aboriginal flag, the sun is the source of life and death It brings life and heat to the people and in many Aboriginal traditions, the sun is a woman and the moon a man.
+Featured on the Aboriginal flag, the sun is the source of life and death.
+It brings life and heat to the people and in many Aboriginal traditions, the sun is a woman and the moon is a man.

 The concept of the Circle of Mercy captures the spirit of Catherine McAuley and the themes of inclusiveness and God’s love.

 In Aboriginal art, concentric circles denote a meeting place – a central point within the community.